 - Arrange/finalize pianist booking and arrange for all other performers who may join you on the recital.

 - Submit the form to firstname.lastname@example.org by the deadline noted on the form (email or paper copy).

 - The Studio Coordinator will create the studio recital schedule and inform the student of their date and time via email.
 The schedule can also be accessed online via the Recital Calendar. *It is the responsibility of the studio student to confirm the date and time with all performers/pianist(s) listed on the form.

-- Complete the Concert/Recital Information sheet (page 2) and return it to the Theatre Operations Supervisor in the Theatre Box Office (W510).
+- Complete the Concert/Recital Information sheet (page 2) and email it to Fine Arts Operations Manager (email@example.com).

 - Deadlines to submit Application Form and Information Sheet